Are Freshwater Fish Hyperosmotic Or Hypoosmotic

 Hyperosmotic solutions are not always hypertonic.
 But hyposmotic solutions are always hypotonic.
 The response to this rapid fire presentation of osmolarity and tonicity was overwhelmingly positive.

-What does Hypoosmotic mean?
+What are Hypoosmotic regulators?

 Are freshwater fish hypotonic?